-§ 80.90 What are the grantee’sresponsibilities?
+§ 80.90 What are the recipient’s responsibilities?

-A State fish and wildlife agency as a grantee is responsible for all of the actions required by this section. (a) Compliancewith all applicable Federal, State, and local laws and regulations.
+A State fish and wildlife agency as a recipient is responsible for all the actions required by this section. (a) Complying with all applicable Federal, State, and local laws and regulations.

-(b) Supervision to ensure that the work follows the terms of the grant, including: (1) Properand effective use of funds; (2) Maintenance of records;
+(b) Supervising and administering the award to ensure that the work follows the terms of the award, including: (1) Properly and effectively using funds; (2) Maintaining accurate records;